jmspit/curlstats/README.md

 last packet of the response.

 *The DAT wait class equates to response data transfer.
-If DAT is high whilst TCP is low, the server may have trouble presenting the data or the transport speed is the limiting factor.*
+If DAT is high whilst TCP is low, the server may have trouble presenting the data or the transport speed is the limiting factor on a large response message.*

 ## Interpreting the output